-Handheld electronic devices, such as personal digital assistants (PDAs), mobile phones, digital cameras, and the like, offer mobility and a variety of services to their respective 20 users.
-While they are typically configured to transmit and receive data to and from other devices via a wired or wireless connection, most mobile communication devices can also provide Internet access, maintain a personal address book, provide messaging capabilities, capture digital images, and 25 place phone calls.
-Many devices, in particular smart phones and PDAs, provide a calendaring and/or "to-do list" service that allows the user to calendar appointments and to enter tasks directly into the device or into a service in a remote server.
+Handheld electronic devices, such as personal digital assistants (PDAs), mobile phones, digital cameras, and the like, 25 offer mobility and a variety of services to their respective users.
+While they are typically configured to transmit and receive data to and from other devices via a wired or wireless connection, most mobile communication devices can also provide Internet access, maintain a personal address book, 30 provide messaging capabilities, capture digital images, and place phone calls.
+Many devices, in particular smart phones and PDAs, provide a calendaring and/or "to-do list" service that allows the user to calendar appointments and to enter tasks directly into the device or into a service in a remote 35 server.
 The calendaring service can be configured to provide a reminder of an appointment or task to the user at or near the time the appointment has been scheduled.

-Many mobile communication devices can also identify their respective locations within a certain range depending on the device and location identifying technique.
-Some devices 35 can use a sophisticated position determining system, such as a Global Positioning System (GPS).
-The GPS is a satellite-based radio navigation system that uses signals from three or four satellites to compute the current latitude, longitude and elevation of a GPS receiver in the device anywhere on earth down to within a few meters.
-Other devices can use a location identifying technique based on which base station is servicing the device, that is, the location of the device is within a range of the base station identifying techniques based on triangulation between the device and at least two base stations.
+Many mobile communication devices can also identify their respective locations within a certain range depending on 40 the device and location identifying technique.
+Some devices can use a sophisticated position determining system, such as a Global Positioning System (GPS).
+The GPS is a satellitebased radio navigation system that uses signals from three or four satellites to compute the current latitude, longitude and 45 elevation of a GPS receiver in the device anywhere on earth down to within a few meters.
+Other devices can use a location identifying technique based on which base station is servicing the device, that is, the location of the device is within a range of the base station from which a call is made.
+Other devices 50 can use location identifying techniques based on triangulation between the device and at least two base stations.

 The device's location, typically represented by geospatial coordinates, can be used in a variety of ways.
-For example, a mapping service can use the device's current location to provide street directions from the current location to a desired 50 destination location.
+For example, a mapping service can use the device's current location to 55 provide street directions from the current location to a desired destination location.
 In addition, a street address or name corresponding to the geospatial coordinates can be associated with a task or an appointment that is scheduled to be performed at or near the location.
-For example, the user can associate a task on the to-do list, e.g., "pick up medicine," 55 with the street address or geospatial coordinates associated with a task location, e.g., the user's pharmacy.
-When the device detects that the user is within a certain distance of the task location, e.g., the pharmacy, the device can display a message reminding the user to perform the task, e.g., "pick up 60 medicine."
+For example, the user can 60 associate a task on the to-do list, e.g., "pick up medicine," with the street address or geospatial coordinates associated with a task location, e.g., the user's pharmacy.
+When the device detects that the user is within a certain distance of the task location, e.g., the pharmacy, the device can display a 65 tions which will be used to more fully describe the represenmessage reminding the user to perform the task, e.g., "pick up medicine."
 Alternatively, a reminder can be issued when the device detects that the user is near the task location and is traveling in a trajectory leading to the task location.